arnauddupuis/hac-website/docs/news/welcome-to-hyrule-astronomy-club.md

 We have a regular coding class for kids from 6 to 12 (at the moment) were they learn to code in Python.
 In this class we do a lot of things like:
   * Python bases (types, control structures, etc.)
-  * Electronics (mostrly with breadboard, we are reluctant to let kids pointing soldering iron at each others...)
+  * Electronics (mostly with breadboard, we are reluctant to let kids pointing soldering iron at each others...)
   * Mix it all in developing things on Raspberry Pi boards (interactions with buttons, get the physical states of a components from python, etc.)
   * Orbital mechanic (Newton's though experiments, basics of orbital revolution, etc.)
   * Game development (creation of maps, game design and logic).
-This one put a strong emphasis on algorithmics.
+This one put a strong emphasis on algorithmic.

 This lead us to many interesting projects like:
   * The Mission Zero Challenge [link to come]